mgamio/blog/_posts/2020-10-02-documenting-rest-api-openapi3.markdown

 ---
 layout: post
 title: "Documenting a SpringBoot REST API with OpenAPI 3"
-description: "The main idea for documenting your back-end RESTful APIs with openAPIi 3 to communicate to third-party developers what your endpoints are doing"
+description: "The main idea for documenting your back-end RESTful APIs with openAPI 3 to communicate to third-party developers what your endpoints are doing"
 author: moises
 categories: [ Web APIs ]
 image: assets/images/apiDocumentation.jpg